Dual Language Immersion

 The schools listed below provide a Spanish Dual Language Immersion program for students zoned to their schools and for the grade levels listed.
 Students begin in Kindergarten and continue each year.
-Occasionally, there are spots available for students to begin in 1st grade; however, the student may require extensive tutoring to catch up with peers.
 The application does not guarantee your child a spot.
-Should applications exceed the number of available slots, the school will determine placement via a lottery process that will be conducted by Friday, June 9th.
+Should applications exceed the number of available slots, the school will determine placement via a lottery process conducted at the local school during the first week of June.
 Please contact your child's school for more information.
+School principals will notify parents of lottery results by week of Nune 7th).2021 - 2022 Dual Language Immersion Program Application ProcessDLI Program Admission is outlined in APS Board Policy JBC-R (4).
+Registering adults should complete the DLI application below and return the Dual Language Immersion application with the completed APS Student Enrollment form to their child's school prior to the deadline.

 2268 Adams Drive